 To avoid doubt, a coastal permit for aquaculture activities does not expire because the area or part of the area that the permit relates to subsequently ceases to be in an aquaculture management area.

-Sections 12A and 12B were inserted, as from 1 January 2005, by section 6 Resource Management Amendment Act (No 2) 2004 (2004 No 103).
+Section 12B: inserted, on 1 January 2005, by section 6 of the Resource Management Amendment Act (No 2) 2004 (2004 No 103).